LeonardoGazziro/trips-ingestion/README.md

 * Automate process to read csv and save in Postgres, using Python, Pandas and SQLAlchemy.
 * Create a view to get similar trips (2.5 kilometers radius) from origin, destination and hour of day
 * Create view to get the weekly average trips by region
-* After process file it will be moved to a folder processed
+* After process file it will be moved to a folder called "processed"

 ## Scalability
 ### Create CSV file
-For create CSV with 50mi rows use the python code in /other/create_csv.py.
+To create CSV with 50mi rows use the python code in /other/create_csv.py.
 ```commandline
 docker exec -it python poetry run create_50mi_file
 ```